 Can be counted toward both the History and the European Studies programs at the University of Toronto.

-Field Trips: In addition to activities in Brno, three-day excursions to Vienna, Prague, Budapest and Wroclaw will take place at the ends of weeks one, two, three and four.
-Return transportation and two nights’ overnight accommodation will be arranged for all course participants.
-Students may opt to spend additional time in these cities at their own expense.
+Field Trips: In addition to activities in Brno, three-day excursions to Vienna, Prague, Budapest and Berlin will take place at the ends of weeks one, two, three and four.
+Transportation and two nights’ accommodation will be arranged for all course participants.
 The course also includes three days in Rejviz, a mountain resort with the highest elevation in Silesia.
-The cost of the trips is CAD$1,900, paid to U of T for onsite transportation, guides and some entrance fees.
+The cost of the trips is CAD$2,150, paid to U of T for onsite transportation, guides and some entrance fees.

 Instructor: Robert Clegg Austin (PhD University of Toronto) is a specialist on East Central and South-eastern Europe in historic and contemporary perspective.
 In the past, Austin was a Tirana-based correspondent for Radio Free Europe/Radio Liberty; a Slovak-based correspondent with The Economist Group of Publications; and a news writer with the Canadian Broadcasting Corporation in Toronto.
 Austin has written articles for The Globe and Mail, The Toronto Star, Southeast European Times, Orbis, East European Politics and Societies and East European Quarterly along with numerous book chapters and two books published separately in Tirana and Prishtina.
-He has lectured widely in Europe and North America and was a Guest Professor in 2009 – 2010 at the University of Graz’s Centre for Southeast European Studies.
+He has lectured widely in Europe and North America.
 His most recent book, “Founding a Balkan State”, was published with the University of Toronto Press in October 2012.
-At CERES, he coordinates the Undergraduate European Studies Program, the Hellenic Studies Initiative and the Hungarian Studies Program.
+His next book, “Making and Remaking the Balkans,” is due out in Spring 2019 with the University of Toronto Press.
+At CERES, he coordinates the Graduate and Undergraduate European Studies Program, the Hellenic Studies Program and the Hungarian Studies Program.

 Click here to see other courses in Central Europe.